Human Germ Line Gene Editing in Global Context

 - More inclusive and international forms of public deliberation: public viewpoints on the potential uses of HGE are currently under-represented in policy debates.
 To ensure the development of regulatory options that correspond to the needs and perceptions of patients and laypeople, more inclusive and international forms and forums of public deliberation will be required.

 Rosemann, A., Jiang, L. and X.Q.
-Zhang (accepted).
+Zhang (2018).
 The Regulatory and Legal Situation of Human Embryo, Gamete and Germ Line Gene Editing Research and Clinical Applications in the People’s Republic of China.
 Background Paper.
 Nuffield Council of Bioethics.

 Rosemann, A., L. Jiang and X.Q.
 Zhang (2017) Human Germ Line Gene Editing: Why comparative, cross-national studies on public viewpoints are important.
 Anthropology, DOI: 10.4172/2332-0915.1000175